-Although legal structures exist to help surviving family members handle these situations, many of us aren’t well-read on the subject, and when you encounter debt collectors who want you to pay a dead relative’s debts, you may not know the facts on how the American legal system views this kind of financial responsibility.
+Although legal structures exist to help surviving family members handle these situations, many of us aren’t well-read on the subject.
+When you encounter debt collectors who want you to pay a dead relative’s debts, you may not know the facts on how the American legal system views this financial responsibility.

 Estates and Executors

 In most cases, existing debts are paid from the dead person’s estate.
 An estate is the sum of the assets of an individual.
 Those could include things like a home, a car, a boat, a stamp collection, jewelry, a bank account – just about anything that is money or could be turned into money by selling it.

 If someone dies with outstanding debt owed, the assets in an estate are sold and the money is used to pay off those debts.